Boulder Station

 Clientele: Locals locals and more locals, mostly blue collar and retirees.
 The tourists who do show up at this far-flung property have visited Vegas a number of times before and come more to get away from the action of the Strip or downtown.

 How's the Pool?
 Nothing special.
-It's a big square that goes to seven feet deep.
+It's a big square that goes to five feet deep.
 It's wet and right out there in the sun, so it serves its purpose.

 Table Games: Play blackjack, craps, roulette, baccarat, Let It Ride, Pai Gow or Three Card Poker under the big, ugly stained-glass murals.
-It's standard stuff at around 40-50 tables, and it's generally got lower minimums than the other Station Casinos, but the single-deck blackjack has the lousy 6:5 payout--avoid.
+It's standard stuff at around 40-50 tables, and it's generally got lower minimums than the other Station Casinos.

 Bet Minimums: $3 will be about as low as they go for table games around these parts, and you may be find one table at that during slow times.
 Roulette has 50-cent chips, and they may have $3 craps with 10x odds.